ferrety/lgs-gamepass/README.md

-# Simplistic LGS detection for GamePass games
+# CORSAIR iCUE and Logitech LGS detection for GamePass games
-Powershell script to create a Game Pass game  launcher that can be used for  LGS detection
+Powershell script to create a Game Pass game  launcher that can be used to detect if game is running in iCUE and LGS (an similar tools)

 ## Usage:
 ```
 ./CreateExe.ps1 <part of game name>
 ```
+### LGS
 When creating LGS profile you need to select the "Lock profile while game is running" -option.
-When you finish playing, you need to close the launcher.

 ## Requirements